EaglerReborn/EaglerReborn.github.io/src/plugindocs/events/FromServerEvents.md

 # Receiving packet events
-Events called by packets beinbg received from the server by the client.
+Events called by packets being received from the server by the client.

 - `packetjoingame`
     Called when the user joins a server.
 Passes an object with properties: